 The Mrs Macquarie's Point provides two slightly different spots:

-Mrs Macquarie's Chair is an elevated spot and offers excellent view to the Sydney Opera House and the Harbour Bridge.
+Mrs Macquarie's Chair is elevated spot and offers excellent view to the Sydney Opera House and the Harbour Bridge.

 The walking path below the Mrs Macquarie's Chair provides almost the same view to the Sydney Opera House and the Harbour Bridge but from a lower point.
 It also gives a great view to the Sydney city.
 However if you want to shoot only the Opera House and the Harbour Bridge only then the elevated Mrs Macquarie's Chair is better.
 Usually there are a lot of parking spots along the Mrs Macquarie's Road.